 The National Retail Federation (NRF) reported that families in America spent an average of $630.36 per child on back-to-school needs like electronics, clothing, and school supplies in 2015.
 That’s less than what parents spent in 2014, but it’s still 42% more than families spent a decade ago.

 With back-to-school season looming, it’s time to start thinking about approaching this shopping season with a plan.
 Chances are, you don’t actually have to spend that much money on school clothes and supplies.
 And racking up debt for supplies that weren’t absolutely essential simply isn’t worth it.
-(You can see how your current debts are affecting your credit by viewing your two free credit scores, updated monthly, on Credit.com.)
+(You can see how your current debts are affecting your credit by viewing your two free credit scores, updated every 14 days, on Credit.com.)

 Here are some tips that can help you save.

 First, decide what you can realistically afford to spend on back-to-school season.
 Starting with a clear budget in mind, and keeping track of the money you spend on school shopping, can help keep unnecessary spending in check.

 2. Let Older Kids Access Some of Their Money

 Giving older kids some autonomy when shopping for more variable back-to-school items, like clothes and shoes may be a good idea.
 Give your kids the cash you would normally spend on these items, and let them shop on their own.
 You may find that kids are more frugal when they’re spending their money than they are when they’re spending yours.

 Kids’ clothes can be easy to find secondhand, often in great condition.
 But buying secondhand does take more time, so make sure you budget that as well.
 Make it a point to hit up garage sales, Goodwill and consignment shops throughout the summer to get the clothes your kids need to head back to school.
 Chances are, you can find some trendy items that fit well while saving a fortune.

 4. Organize a Swap Meet